-7.10 Analog Output Trim
+7.12 Analog Output Trim

-Analog Out Trim function allows you to fine-tune the flow meter's analog voltage and current outputs using a multi-meter connected to the output under test.
+Analog Out Trim function allows you to fine-tune the flow meter's analog voltage and current outputs using an ammeter connected to the output under test.
 In addition, you can use a frequency counter to fine-tune the flow meter's pulse rate output.